Darxo/Hardened/README.md

 - Fix fleeing enemies in Zone of Control sometimes not breaking themselves free from roots
 - Fix Armor Damage on Weapon tooltips sometimes being off by 1%
 - Fix noble troops spawning for a settlement faction, failing to spawn tabards during combat and glitching out
-- Fix contracts rarely triggering start function multiple times
+- Fix rare cases of contracts triggering start function multiple times
 - Fix undead (skeleton) faction spawning zombie locations (it is the job of the zombie faction to spawn their own locations)
 - Fix poisons inflicted by coated weapons not playing a sound effect
 - Fix Goblin Settlements not respecting the distance to other locations when spawning